Nitrokey/nitrokey-documentation/nethsm/administration.rst

       Information about the `/users/{UserID}` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/GET_users-UserID>`__.

-Users within a namespace can only see users in the same namespace.
+Users within a Namespace can only see users in the same Namespace.

 User Passphrase
 ~~~~~~~~~~~~~~~